 /in its key.
 In fact, a "folder" in COS is an object with a storage capacity of 0 KB.

-The folder permission is essentially an access permission at the object level, which takes precedence over the bucket access permission.
-COS supports the following two types of object permissions:
+Folder permission is essentially access permission at the object level, which takes precedence over the bucket access permission.
+COS supports two types of object permissions:

 |Public permission||Inherit||Default value, consistent with the bucket permission.|

 |Private Read/Write||Only the root account has the read and write permissions on the folder.
 Non-root accounts (sub-accounts, the root accounts of other users, or anonymous users) cannot access the folder.|

 |Public Read/Private Write||The root account has the read and write permissions on the folder.
 Non-root accounts (sub-accounts, the root accounts of other users, or anonymous users) can read content in the folder but cannot write new data into the folder.|

 |Public Read/Write||Both the root account and non-root accounts (sub-accounts, the root accounts of other users, or anonymous users) have the read and write permissions on the folder.|